Elon Musk kills Twitter's grey 'Official' checkmark hours after its release

 — Elon Musk (@elonmusk) November 9, 2022

-Tech YouTuber Marques Brownless tweeted that his ‘Official’ label had vanished, and Musk replied that he “just killed it.”
+Tech YouTuber Marques Brownlee tweeted that his ‘Official’ label had vanished, and Musk replied that he “just killed it.”
 Musk followed up by saying the “Blue check will be the great leveler.”

 This all comes after Twitter attempted to fix issues caused by the new, paid blue checkmark by introducing a new grey checkmark intended to act as a new verification label.
 The label had started to appear on some Twitter accounts on November 9th, and Twitter’s Esther Crawford, who’s heading up the new Twitter Blue subscription that comes with a blue check, tweeted that the new grey check mark was intended to distinguish between accounts the company verified as official and accounts that paid for a blue checkmark.
 Crawford also confirmed that Twitter Blue doesn’t include ID verification.